MicrosoftDocs/winrt-api/windows.graphics.display/brightnessoverride_startoverride_1290413150.md

 Starts overriding the brightness level.

 ## -remarks
-Although the override has started, whether or not the brightness level will be changed to match the overridden value is still dependent on the system and its configuration.
+Although overriding has started, whether or not the brightness level is changed to match the specified override brightness level is still dependent on the system.

 ## -see-also